Indexing-Your-Heart/game/README.md

     build-swift-godot        # Builds the SwiftGodot xcframework.
     clean-all-deps           # Cleans all dependencies
-    clean-dep +DEPENDENCIES  # Cleans a specified set of dependencies dry-run                  # Dry run the game locally edit-build-lib           # Edits the script that builds libraries edit-deps                # Edits dependencies in Xcode
+    clean-dep +DEPENDENCIES  # Cleans a specified set of dependencies clean-logs               # Cleans all logs built from a Just command. dry-run                  # Dry run the game locally edit-build-lib           # Edits the script that builds libraries edit-dep DEPENDENCY      # Opens the dependent package in dep_editor for editing. edit-deps                # Edits dependencies in Xcode
     edit-game                # Open Godot editor
     edit-just                # Edits this Justfile